Bandwidth and digital sampling

 This is a well studied topic in many fields and we will make no attempt to cover everything here.
 Rather, we focus only on the subset of understanding that we think is essential to being an effective nanopore researcher.
 Interested readers can explore a little more detail in dedicated publications on the subject and references therein .

 One of the most important parameter for a current amplifier is its bandwidth.
 This is not always an intuitive concept to new entrants to the field.
 In mathematical terms, bandwidth is the range of frequencies present in a signal.
 In practical terms, the bandwidth of your amplifier is the range of frequencies, typically between DC and some maximal value that it can faithfully record and sets the speed at which the electronics can respond to a change in the electrical load on the circuit.
 If your amplifier has very high bandwidth then it can respond and faithfully record very rapid changes in the electrical load; for example, a change in the resistance of the pore caused by a molecule blocking it for a few microseconds.
 Bandwidth can be set in hardware, by the quality of the design and components being used, or by actively filtering the signal during or after acquisition, either in hardware or in software after the fact.
-The figure below shows an example of a power spectrum with the bandwidth labelled.

 A common misconception revolves around the distinction between sampling rate and bandwidth.
 Imagine that you are sampling from a pure sine wave.
 It should be clear that to resolve the shape of the wave, you need to sample many times in a single cycle.
 Or in other words, if you want to resolve a frequency component completely in your signal, you need to sample at a higher frequency.